Cellular and Molecular Pharmacology and Physiology graduate program handbook

 - Dissertation Title Form

-7. Graduate Assistantships
+6. Graduate Assistantships

-All graduate students holding an assistantship (teaching GTA or GRA) are considered Nevada residents for tuition purposes.
+All graduate students holding an assistantship (teaching GTA or research GRA) are considered Nevada residents for tuition purposes.
 Non-resident tuition is only waived for the duration of the assistantship.
 To be eligible for an assistantship, students must be admitted to a degree-granting program and be in good academic standing.
-The student must have an overall GPA of at least 3.0 and must be continuously enrolled in at least 6 graduate level credits (600-700) throughout the duration of the assistantship.
+The student must have an overall GPA of at least 3.0 and must be continuously enrolled in at least 6 graduate-level credits (600-700) throughout the duration of the assistantship.
+In addition to GTA or GRA, a new category of graduate assistant is now available: the graduate project assistant or GPA.
+GPAs are graduate students who work on campus, primarily in non-academic departments, such as the Graduate School, Graduate Student Association, Career Studio, Writing and Speaking Center, Honors Program, etc. Graduate assistants in this category should gain professional skills while contributing to student services, serving in leadership roles, or otherwise contributing to the University.
+Work expectations and schedules of GPAs may differ substantially from those of semester-based graduate teaching assistantships.
+Supervisors need to discuss these expectations with graduate students in advance of hiring so that supervisor/graduate assistant expectations are closely aligned.
+State-funded assistantships (GTA/GRA/GPA) may be held for a maximum of three (3) years for master’s degree students and five (5) years for doctoral degree students.

-8. Health insurance
+7. Health insurance

-All domestic degree seeking graduate students, who are enrolled in six or more credits (regardless of the course level) in a semester, will be automatically enrolled and billed for the University sponsored health insurance for each term they are eligible (fall & spring/summer).
-If a student has other comparable coverage and would like to waive out of the student health insurance, it is the student’s responsibility to complete the Student Health Insurance Waiver Form prior to the deadline.
+All domestic degree seeking graduate students, who are enrolled in six or more credits (regardless of the course level) in a semester, will be automatically enrolled and billed for the University sponsored health insurance for each term they are eligible (fall/spring/summer).
+If a student has other comparable coverage and would like to waive student health insurance, it is the student’s responsibility to complete the Student Health Insurance Waiver Form prior to the deadline.
 If approved, a health insurance waiver is good for the current academic year only.
 A new waiver must be submitted each academic year.
 All international graduate students are required to carry student health insurance, and the cost will be automatically added to your student account.
 Any international graduate students with insurance questions must contact the Office of International Students and Scholars (OISS) Website directly.

-9. Leave of Absence
+8. Leave of Absence

-Continuous Enrollment: To maintain “good standing” all graduate students are required to enroll in a minimum of three (3) graduate credits each fall and spring semester until they graduate.
+Continuous Enrollment: To maintain in “good standing all graduate students are required to enroll in a minimum of three (3) graduate credits each fall and spring semester until they graduate.
 International students may be required to enroll in nine graduate credits each fall and spring semester depending on the requirements of their visa.
 All students holding assistantships (whether teaching or research assistantships) are required to enroll in a minimum of six (6) graduate credits each semester they hold the assistantship.

-Leave of Absence: Students in good standing may request a leave of absence by completing a leave of absence form available on the Graduate School website during which time they are not required to maintain continuous registration.
+Leave of Absence: Students in good standing may request a leave of absence by completing a leave of absence form available on the Graduate School website (Leave of Absence Form), during which time they are not required to maintain continuous registration.
 Usually, a leave of absence is approved for one or two semesters.
 The leave of absence request may be extended by the student filing an additional leave of absence form.
+Students applying for a leave of absence should not have any incomplete grades which could be changed to “F” and have a detrimental impact on their cumulative GPA.
+Requests for leave of absences must be received by the Graduate School no later than the last day of enrollment for the semester the leave is to begin.

-10. Graduate Student Association
+9. Graduate Student Association

-11. Graduate School Website
+10. The Graduate School

 The Graduate School Website is a great resource for students.
 You may be able to access necessary forms on the Graduate Forms and Deadlines Website, in which you can access the Graduation Application form and other materials.